 In the realm of budget electric skateboards, LingYi ESC has always been lagging behind Hobbywing ESC when it comes to perfect control smoothness.
 Hence, we were very sceptical when Meepo announced that they would be sticking to LingYi ESC on the Meepo V3, especially when some of their lineups have moved on to Hobbywing ESC and they were well received too.

 Although they promised that this latest iteration of LingYi ESC would be as smooth as Hobbywing’s, we weren’t that convinced initially.
 Some of the other boards we tested that still uses the LingYi ESC were pretty subpar so our expectations were low.

 Surprise, surprise.
 Turns out, this latest iteration of LingYi ESC that the Meepo V3 uses is as good as promised and it’s the most pleasant surprise we’ve received from the V3 yet.

 The acceleration is almost as smooth as the Hobbywing ESC in the first 3 speed modes, while the pro mode offers a much punchier acceleration, intended for those with more ‘extreme’ tastes.
 Not something that I use much but still appreciated.
 Side by side comparison with Hobbywing ESC will have the LingYi ESC felt a little bit ‘less refine’ than the Hobbwing ESC.
-Just a little bit, but you can tell.

 The braking, which traditionally was the Achilles heel of LingYi ESC, is now more than perfect too.
 It’s gradual and strong, stronger than any Hobbywing variation but still perfectly smooth and under control which is great for riders.